status-im/help.status.im/docs/en/your-profile-and-preferences/set-up-and-customize-notification-exceptions.md

   - navigation
 ---

-# Set your notification exceptions
+# Set up and customize notification exceptions

  :octicons-tools-24: In progress